Barbara P

 For a journal editorial, follow the below guidelines:

-• Choose a Thought-Provoking Topic
+Step 1.
+Choose a Thought-Provoking Topic

 Since an editorial is a thoughtful piece of writing, you must choose a significant topic and strike a thought in the readers.
-The topic should be as per the nature and topic of the journal as if it is a medical journal; you must choose a topic belonging to the medical field.
+The topic should be as per the nature and topic of the journal, as if it is a medical journal; you must choose a topic belonging to the medical field.

-• Add the Introduction and Thesis of the Chosen Issue
+Step 2.
+Add the Introduction and Thesis of the Chosen Issue

-• Explain the Background of the Problem
+Step 3.
+Explain the Background of the Problem

 Also, answer the following questions:

-• How did it occur?
+How did it occur?

-• What are its consequences and effects?
+What are its consequences and effects?

-• What is its impact on the larger public?
+What is its impact on the larger public?

-These are some of the questions that you will need to address and answer in this section
+These are some of the questions that you will need to address and answer in this section.

-• Present the Main Argument with Evidence
+Step 4.
+Present the Main Argument with Evidence

-• Write the Conclusion of your Editorial
+Step 5.
+Write the Conclusion of your Editorial

-The conclusion is the last section of the editorial, and this is you will conclude your editorial.
+The conclusion is the last section of the editorial, and this is where you will conclude your editorial.
 Finally, wind it up by adding a call to action and personal viewpoint by proposing ways to manage the discussed issue.

 How to Write an Editorial Letter?

 An editorial letter is a letter to the editor of the newspaper, magazine, or any other daily publication.
-These letters are an important part of a publication as they represent the voice of the general public.
+These letters are an important part of a publication, as they represent the voice of the general public.

 Usually, these letters are either added on the first page of the newspaper or the last page.
-Sometimes, the newspaper has a separate editorial section for the letters.

 To write an editorial letter, follow the below steps:

-1. Start the Letter with a Salutation
+Step 1.
+Start the Letter with a Salutation

 For this, you do not need to know the name of the editor.
 You can simply add ‘ Letter to the Editor’ as a salutation.
 However, if you know the name of the editor, then use the name.

-2. Start with an Engaging Sentence
+Step 2.
+Start with an Engaging Sentence

 The opening is important to grab the attention of the readers.
 Instead of beating around the bush, get to the point.
 Tell the reader about the subject of your letter and make it convincing for them.

-4. Explain the Importance of the Issue
+Step 3.
+Explain the Importance of the Issue

 Why do you feel that the issue needs to be addressed?
 Why are you writing this letter?
 Answer the questions in plain and simple language so that your readers can understand them easily.

-5. Provide Relevant Evidence
+Step 4.
+Provide Relevant Evidence

 Provide proof and evidence about the issue that you are discussing.
-Some of the key evidence could be found in the cuttings of the newspapers and magazines.
+Some key evidence could be found in the cuttings of the newspapers and magazines.
 Use them to highlight the issue and the need for its solution.

-6. Add your Opinion about the Issues
+Step 5.
+Add your Suggestions about the Issues

-7. Keep the Letter Brief and Concise
+Step 6.
+Keep the Letter Brief and Concise

 Shorter and more focused letters are more likely to be accepted for publication.
 Once you are done with the letter’s writing, read it and see if anything could be deducted.